 The magnitude of anti-spike IgG waning reduced over time for all schedules (Figure 3).
 The rate of waning for ChAd/ChAd was initially slower than waning for ChAd/Mod or ChAd/NVX up until the day 112 timepoint, however this difference in waning speed reduced after day 112.
 Conversely waning was slower for BNT/NVX than for BNT/BNT up until day 56, but again, this difference in speed of waning between schedules reduced after day 56.
 There was no significant difference in rate of wane over time between BNT/BNT and BNT/Mod.

-Live virus neutralisation assays revealed similar patterns to the binding antibody data, although there appeared to be a relative proportional increase in neutralising capability of BNT/NVX in comparison to BNT/BNT against all variants, particularly evident at day 196 post second dose.
-Repeating the anti-spike IgG analysis only on samples which had neutralisation assays performed on them, supported this finding (Supplementary Figure 3), although lower bound censoring affected less immunogenic schedules disproportionately (Supplementary Tables 2 & 3).
+Live virus neutralisation assays revealed similar patterns to the binding antibody data (Figure 2) except for BNT/NVX.
+The anti-spike IgG response is lower in the BNT/NVX than in BNT/BNT with an aGMR ranging 0.55-0.66 across the follow-up period (Figure 2A), but a similar or even higher level of live virus neutralising antibodies was seen in the BNT/NVX arm compared with BNT/BNT at D28 and D112 (Figure 2C).
+Repeating the anti-spike IgG analysis only on samples which had neutralisation assays performed on them, supported this finding (Supplementary Figure 3), although censoring at the assay’s lower limit of detection affected less immunogenic schedules disproportionately (Supplementary Tables 2 & 3).

 The ordinal ranking of schedules by T-cell ELISpot counts changed slightly from day 28 to 196 (Figure 1).
 Specifically, in participants receiving a first dose of ChAd, ELISpot count at day 196 post second dose were 69 SFC/106 PBMC (95% CI 53, 91) in those receiving Mod, 61 SFC/106 PBMC (95% CI 47, 80) in those receiving NVX and 30 SFC/106 PBMC (95% CI 21, 43) in those receiving a second dose of ChAd.
 The aGMR for ChAd/Mod compared with ChAd/ChAd fell from 3.0 at day 28 to 2.3 at day 196 (Figure 2).
 For ChAd/NVX this aGMR was 4.2 at day 28 and 2.2 at day 196.
 Amongst homologous schedules, there was a suggestion that despite the relatively poor expansion in antigen-specific T-cells in the peripheral blood for ChAd/ChAd following second dose, there was better maintenance of ELISpot count than for BNT/BNT (Figure 1B).